wp-plugins/lumia-bxslider/readme.txt

-=== lumia-bxslider ===
+=== Lumia Bxslider by Weblumia Infomatics===
 Contributors: pv.jinesh
 Donate link: http://weblumia.com/donate/
 Tags: lumia-slider, sliders, image slider
 Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 2.1
+Stable tag:
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates a slider using bxslider.
-WordPress plugin develop by Jinesh.P.V
+creates a Slider with post thumbnails in your posts configured for a particular category of your wordpress.

 == Description ==